TheresaLui/SelfHelpContent_v2/articles/microsoft.cache/availconnecttimeouts-connection-error.md

 # Connection errors with Azure Cache for Redis

-Applications may receive connection errors when the client is unable to establish a TCP connection with Redis server.
-These may surface as runtime connection exceptions or errors.
-Separate from connection errors, timeout errors from failed requests or commands may indicate a different problem.
-Use the recommended documents below to investigate and resolve connection errors.
+Applications can receive connection error messages when the client is unable to establish a TCP connection with the Redis server.
+These error messages can surface as runtime connection exceptions or as errors.
+Separate from connection errors, timeout errors from failed requests or commands can indicate a different problem.

+Use the following recommended documents to investigate and resolve connection errors.

 ## **Recommended Documents**

 * [Common causes of connection errors and how to fix them](https://docs.microsoft.com/azure/azure-cache-for-redis/cache-troubleshoot-client)<br>
 * [What is failover and how to make clients resilient to failover ](https://docs.microsoft.com/azure/azure-cache-for-redis/cache-failover)<br>